 Two years later, Branch published an influential cover story in “The Atlantic” magazine entitled “The Shame of College Sports.”
 The article touched off a continuing national debate.

 Branch speaks before a variety of audiences.
 He has discussed doctrines of nonviolence with prisoners at San Quentin State Prison and officers at the U.S. Naval War College.
 He’s presented seminars on civil rights at Oxford University and in sixth-grade classrooms.
 His 2008 address at the National Cathedral marked the 40th anniversary of King’s last Sunday sermon from the pulpit.

 In 2006, he and two friends went back to their 1960s college band roots to form the band Off Our Rocker, which has released two CDs in playful tribute to the Beatles.

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.

-Categories: Collegiate Ministries, Racial Equity, Seminaries
+Categories: Collegiate Ministries, Racial Justice, Seminaries

 Tags: america in the king years, davidson college, symposium on reformed christianity and social ethics, taylor branch, Union Presbyterian Seminary